 - Mixing: this is easy to do with a stand mixer.
 The final dough (image below) is soft and quite sticky.
 To proof, simply leave it in the same bowl and cover it.

-- Resting: this is the moment when the yeast starts doing its magic and the dough doubles in size.
+Resting: the yeast starts working its magic and the dough doubles in size.
 It should not increase more than that.
 So keep an eye after 45 minutes to 1 hour.

 Second dough